jgrand-gh/ai_agent/README.md

 python main.py "The calculator returns -2 for '3 + 5'.
 How do I fix this?"
 ```

-The agent will analyze the code and suggest a correction to restore
+The agent will analyze the code and suggest a correction to restore the intended behavior.

 ## License